IntegrationWorks/kong-plugin-virus-scan/README.md

 ## Body Types

-* If the `Content-Type` header identifies multiple files (`multipart`) then each part is sent to the virus scanner as a separate file.
+* If the `Content-Type` header identifies multiple files (`multipart`) then each part is sent to the virus scanner as a separate body.
 All parts must report no infection for processing to continue.
 * For non-multipart bodies, the HTTP payload is sent as a single file to the virus scanner.
 * The plugin will forward all HTTP payloads, regardless of the `Content-Type` header to the configured virus scanner.